sybrew/the-seo-framework/readme.txt

 = Compatibility =

-* PHP 5.3 and later
+* PHP 5.3 and higher.
-* WordPress 4.4 and later
+* WordPress 4.4 and higher.
 * Full internationalization support through WordPress.org.
 * Extended Multibyte support (CJK).
-* Full Right to Left (RTL) language support.
+* Right to Left (RTL) language support in every possible way.
 * Extended Color vision deficiency accessibility.
 * Screen reader accessibility.
-* Full MultiSite support, this plugin is in fact built upon one.
+* Complete MultiSite support, this plugin is in fact built upon one.
 * Detection of robots.txt and sitemap.xml files.
 * Detection of theme Title output "doing it right" (or wrong).
 * Automatic detection of various other popular SEO tools.
+* Translation plugins WPML, Polylang and qTranslate X are also fully supported.
+* WooCommerce is completely supported, for free.

 **If you have other popular SEO plugins activated, this plugin will automatically prevent SEO mistakes by deactivating itself on almost every part.**